Chapter 1:

 “Celeste, take your time.
 You’re in good hands.”

-She glimpsed his subtle smile when she stood up, provided a sense of relief from her familiar.
+She glimpsed his subtle smile when she stood up, providing a sense of relief from her familiar.
 The reflective mist outside the pharmacy’s windows revealed his long beard and a melancholic gaze with skin a shade lighter than hers.
-His medium-length hair was tied into a small ponytail with fringes draped over the side of his face.
+His medium-length hair was tied into a small ponytail with fringes draped over the sides of his bearded face.
 Although his stature was smaller than most of his peers, he was the craftiest.
 Having gone on several runs, he steeled himself from the horror beyond their relative safety.

 “Gabe,” Johnny spoke.
 “How long do you think this is gonna go on for, man?”